Location: Park Rd, Dundas

 Operator: Consolidated Drive-ins

 Dundas was one of the Greater Union/Hoyts chain of drive-ins in suburban Sydney that traded under the name Consolidated.
-Dundas was typical of the design this circuit utilused and constructions like the screen and ticket box were mirror images of Bass Hill.
+Dundas was typical of the design this circuit utilised and constructions like the screen and ticket box were mirror images of Bass Hill.

-Sydney drive-in befell the same fate as other picture paddocks all over Australia, and the world for that matter.
+Sydney drive-ins befell the same fate as other picture paddocks all over Australia, and the world for that matter.
 What was once outer suburban land had become prime real estate, combine this with the introduction of the VCR and venues that had remained essentially unchanged stylistically or technologically for 30 years and you enough reasons to close a drive-in.
-The millions of dollars raised certainly assissted the large chains balance sheets as they stressed over the loss of box office revenue.
+The millions of dollars raised certainly assisted the large chains balance sheets as they stressed over the loss of box office revenue.
 Large picture palaces, suburban theatres, CBD complexes, drive-ins, what was cinemas next reincarnation?
 They need not have been too concerned as by 1987 Hoyts had started construction on the first Sydney suburban multiplex at Eastgardens.
-Following on from Australia's first at Chadstone in Melbourne the multiplex boom had begun and drive-ins were mostly just a memory.
+Following on from Australia’s first at Chadstone in Melbourne the multiplex boom had begun and drive-ins were mostly just a memory.